Promise), most of them will serve as the extensions to or the improvements of the existing syntaxes and features to make developers’ lives easier.

 Put more simply, an arrow function’s

-this is determined already when the function is written while a normal function’s
+this has already been determined when the function is written while a “normal” function’s

-this is determined only when the function is executed.
+this will be determined only when the function is executed.

 (for more precise explanations, you might want to check this SO post)